CURRENT AFFAIRS 2023 – 2024

-Today, keeping oneself updated with Current Affairs is one of the main sources of success in Civil Services exam.
+Today, keeping oneself updated with Current Affairs for UPSC is one of the main sources of success in the Civil Services exam.
 But this is also time-consuming; if you try to go through each and every development/event yourself every day, you may have to invest around 3 to 4 hours reading various newspapers & magazine.
 This is not prudent because you have many other things to study.
-Here, you can take the benefit of expert’s researched work.
+Here, you can take the benefit of an expert’s researched work on current affairs for IAS.
 They collect relevant current affairs’ information in reference to UPSC; secondly, they correlate those topic(s) to their present purpose/objective, extend background information & significance (this is what UPSC also wants).
-In brief, our work lightens your burden, you just need to religiously go through our current affairs content and relieve yourself from getting involved in collecting more & more materials.
-Here, at one stop you will have all required current affairs materials.
+In brief, our work lightens your burden, you just need to religiously go through our current affairs for UPSC content and relieve yourself from getting involved in collecting more & more materials.
+Here, at one stop you will have all the required current affairs materials.

 Our research team collect & recreate (analyse) current affairs magazine materials from various authentic sources (to name few): Sources – The Hindu, Indian Express, Times of India, Hindustan Times, Economic Times, Business Standard, BusinessLine, LiveMint, Press Information Bureau (PIB), WHO, Wikipedia, India Today, BBC, AIR etc. (at the end of the news you can find the source).

 In preparation for civil services, current affairs are genuinely an essential aspect.
 From the qualitative analysis and the central view, the aspirants must examine current issues.
 Whether it’s a matter of business or politics, UPSC seems to be doing more prudently to connect the topic to a contemporary subject.
 Therefore, from UPSC’s viewpoint, the aspirants must know what the word “real relations” entails and also careful analysis of last year’s question papers.